txthinking/brook/docs/cli.md

 ## wssserver

-Run as brook wssserver, both TCP and UDP, it will start a standard https server and websocket server
+Run as brook wssserver, both TCP and UDP, it will start a standard https server and websocket secure server

 **--blockCIDR4List**="": One CIDR per line, https://, http:// or local file absolute path, like: https://txthinking.github.io/bypass/example_cidr4.txt